Alex Wilson (basketball): National team

 Wilson represented Australia at the 2012 FIBA Oceania Under-18 Championship and 2013 FIBA Under-19 World Championship.

 In March 2024, Wilson helped the Australia 3x3 team win gold at the 2024 FIBA 3x3 Asia Cup.
 She was named tournament MVP.
 She was subsequently named in Australia's first 3x3 Olympic team for the 2024 Paris Olympics.

 In March 2025, Wilson helped Australia win back-to-back gold medals at the 2025 FIBA 3x3 Asia Cup.
 She was named tournament MVP for the second straight year.
 In May 2025, Wilson was named in the Opals squad for the 2025 FIBA Women's Asia Cup in China.
 In June 2025, she was named in the Australia 3x3 team for the 2025 FIBA 3x3 World Cup in Mongolia.
 She helped the Opals win gold at the Asia Cup in July.

+In July 2026, Wilson was named in the final Opals squad for the 2026 FIBA Women's Basketball World Cup.

 Personal life

 Wilson's father, Bill, is a Ngarrindjeri man.

-As of July 2024, Wilson's partner is fellow basketball player and Perth Lynx teammate Amy Atwell.
+As of February 2026, Wilson's partner is fellow basketball player and Perth Lynx teammate Amy Atwell.